-Over the past 5 years, forensic VMD has been totally transformed due to West Technology Forensics development of the systems and technique.
-There are many misconceptions and myths around VMD so to hopefully help dispel a few of them, here’s our top 20 questions we’re regularly asked; if you have any of your own, please feel free to add a comment below.
+Over the past 5 years, forensic VMD has been completely transformed due to West Technology Forensics’ development of the systems and the technique.
+There are many misconceptions and myths around VMD so to hopefully help dispel a few of them, here are our top 20 questions we’re regularly asked; if you have any of your own, please feel free to add a comment below.

 1. What is Forensic Vacuum Metal Deposition (VMD)?
 The coating of an item with atomic layers of metal in a vacuum chamber.

-- Items exposed to high temperatures (the only process recommended for temperatures exceeding 932+°F)
+- Items exposed to high temperatures (the only process recommended for temperatures as high as 900°C or 1652°F)

 - Items where fingermark residue may have been removed